 Using a tanning mitt is really the only way you'll minimize patches and streaks.

 There's no point tanning unless you've done a rigorous scrub first.
 After all, tan loves patches of dry skin to cling to.
 Frank Body's smells like the greatest frappuccino you'll ever experience, and the coconut oil adds hydration back into skin while you use it.

-Gone a little too far with the colour and want to dial it back a few notches?
+Gone a little too far with the color and want to dial it back a few notches?
 Isle of Paradise's body mist contains glycolic acid to dissolve the very top layer of fake-tanned skin.